Boazius/TAU-Compilation-Project/README.md

 ### 2. Install the necessary programs

-Ensure that you have the Java Development Kit (JDK), make, jflex installed on your WSL system. you can use the following commands:
+Ensure that you have the Java Development Kit (JDK), make, jflex installed on your linux system. you can use the following commands:
 ```
 apt update